Channel Coordination

 2. Select Target Specific Users.

-For sequences, you select and configure channel coordination when adding each message.
-After clicking Add message content:
+For Sequences, you select and configure Channel Coordination when adding each message.
+After selecting Add message content:

 1. Select Fan Out and the channels you want to send the message to.

-In the API, you will enumerate all configured messaging platforms using the device_types selector:
+With the API, enumerate all configured messaging platforms using the device_types selector:

 POST /api/push HTTP/1.1